rtorrent-community/rtorrent-docs/docs/scripting.rst

 Using XMLRPC for Remote Control
 -------------------------------

+XMLRPC is the remote interface rTorrent offers to execute commands *after* startup in a running process.
+Commands are sent via either a UNIX domain socket or a TCP socket using a protocol called SCGI, typically used between a web server and a long-running CGI process.

+The ``/RPC2`` mount some software needs just bridges that internal connection to a full HTTP end point.
+Any XMLRPC library can be used against such a HTTP gateway, while using the ‘raw’ SCGI end point requires special client libraries that speak that protocol (see below).

+Commands usable via XMLRPC are *almost* the same you can use in configuration files.
+Differences are:

+ * There is the concept of *internal* commands that are not exposed to XMLRPC, and only available in configuration and via the ``Ctrl-X`` prompt.
+   You can circumvent that restriction by putting commands into a file, and then :term:`import`\ ing that.
+ * You (almost) *always* have to pass the so-called *target* which is the object the command should act on, like a download item or a peer or file entry.
+See below for details.

 See the :doc:`cmd-ref` for descriptions of existing commands, the :ref:`generated index <genindex>` can help you to quickly find them by their name.

+.. rubric:: Command Targets

 All XMLPPC commands (with a few exceptions like :term:`system.listMethods`) take an info hash as the first argument when called over the API,